himbeer-toni/WebGit/README.md

 ### Notes

-- The coloring is handled by WebGit’s CSS and PHP, using `<span>` tags for semantic highlighting.
+- The coloring is handled by GitPeek’s CSS and PHP, using `<span>` tags for semantic highlighting.
 - This makes it easier to read and understand changes at a glance, especially on larger diffs.
 - Only the main content of the `git diff` is shown; binary files and non-text changes may appear as messages (yellow).